 Let me review three major ways I help my clients to tap into this emotional component.

-Are you interested in causes larger than yourself and $?
+Are you interested in causes larger than yourself and money?

 Many applicants deal with prompts around their career plans with generalities.
 Saying you worked in investment banking but plan to transition to private equity to get more intimately involved with companies is mildly interesting.
 But consider the same candidate expressing his plans in a more detailed manner.
 This candidate purposely chose the media practice of an investment bank because he had held an impactful internship in college at a major media company.
 At the bank, this candidate worked on some well-known media deals, and even rubbed elbows with a notable media entrepreneur.
 This candidate loves media and wants to work not just for any private equity house, but for a respected firm that focuses on consumer media plays.
 This candidate breakfasts every day with Tech Crunch, and loves to talk about media with his father, a Professor of Communications and Media at the undergraduate level.
 Having learned all of these specific details about this candidate, the evaluator will certainly feel his passion and commitment to the industry.
 This candidate does not seem to be working for just money.
 Media is a life interest, and details have been energetically shared to prove it.